zaufi/pytest-matcher/doc/getting-started.rst

 .. note::

-    It’s recommended that the exact test name(s) be specified when writing the expectations file.
+    It’s recommended that you specify the exact test name(s) when writing the expectation file.
-    Otherwise, the plugin will overwrite all files that are most likely not what you want ;-)
+    Otherwise the plugin will overwrite all files, which is probably not what you want ;-)

-Now, when the expected output file exists, you can rerun :command:`pytest` to see that the test output is matching expectations:
+Now that the expected output file exists, rerun :command:`pytest` to see that the test output matches expectations:

 .. code-block:: console
     :emphasize-lines: 5